-Fieldwork by the Company is expected to be limited to basic mapping and prospecting as the Company's work program is presently focused at the Las Morras Project.
-The Company will meet administrative requirements to ensure the property is maintained in good standing.
+Fieldwork by the Company has been limited to basic mapping and prospecting as the Company's work program is presently focused at the Las Morras Project.
+The Company will meet administrative requirements to maintain the Property in good standing.

 For the following quarter, the exploration plan for the Los Vieros property will include compilation of historical data, and reconnaissance field campaigns.
-Pending the outcome of this work the Company will determine whether to continue with this project.
+The exploration objective will be mapping and sampling areas with ancient workings and new areas with potential of hosting gold mineralization.
+The Company views the Los Vieros property as a lower priority and technical merit than more recently identified projects and does not intend to continue the exploration of this project.